-A complaint alleging discrimination or harassment must be submitted in writing to the Office of Institutional Equity.
+A complaint alleging discrimination or harassment must be submitted in writing to the Office of Inclusion and Equity.
 A written complaint must be filed within ninety (90) calendar days of the occurrence of the alleged violation.
 In the case of a currently enrolled student, if the last day for filing a complaint falls prior to the end of the academic semester in which the alleged violation occurred, then the complaint may be filed within thirty (30) calendar days after the end of that semester.

 Complaints against students should be filed with Student Judicial Services in the Office of the Dean of Students.

-Complaints against non-students should be filed with the Office of Institutional Equity who will investigate such complaints.
+Complaints against non-students should be filed with the Office of Inclusion and Equity who will investigate such complaints.

 The complaint should include the following information: